 Much of his diverse sound can be chalked up to his time with the Kentucky bluegrass group The SteelDrivers and the Southern Rock outfit The Jompson Brothers.
 His career as a Nashville songwriter (we're talking over 100+ songs) is the stuff of legend.
 But there's a reason those songs were recorded by the likes of Luke Bryan, George Strait, Brad Paisley, Lee Ann Womack, Dierks Bentley, Darius Rucker, and even Adele.
 It's because they tapped into something genuine.
 When it came time to release his own, that tap wasn't turned off.
 In many ways, he let the levee break.

-While the catalog of Chris Stapleton songs is diverse in style and story, like the rollicking “Midnight Train to Memphis” or the rhythmic “Trying to Untangle I Mind,” it his genuineness that remains reliable throughout.
-It’d be easy to dole out a series of paint-by-numbers songs that’d find their way to the top of the charts.
-But Stapleton’s rarely if ever, released a song for the lazy or for the simple fact that he’s Country music’s golden child.
+While the catalog of Chris Stapleton songs is diverse in style and story, like the rollicking "Midnight Train to Memphis" or the rhythmic "Trying to Untangle I Mind," it his genuineness that remains reliable throughout.
+It'd be easy to dole out a series of paint-by-numbers songs that would find their way to the top of the charts.
+But Stapleton's rarely, if ever, released a song for the simple fact that he's Country music's golden child.